ceschini/memcached/docs/science/video-compression/rlvc.md

 # Learning for Video Compression With Recurrent Auto-Encoder and Recurrent Probability Model

-They explored the use of [[RNNs]] for video compression.
+They explored the use of [[rnns]] for video compression.
 By using a wide range of video frames, they could explore temporal correlation in order to improve compression.
 A framework was designed and is built upon a Recurrent Auto-Encoder (RAE) and a Recurrent Probability Model (RPM).
 The former can explore all frames in order to compress the current one, and the latter is able to achieve lower bit-rate to compress a frame by leveraging [[entropy-coding |entropy encoding]].
 This approach exploited both pixel and latent domains for compressing upcoming frames, and was called Recurrent Learned Video Compression (RLVC).

 Instead of loading frames on memory, the recurrent network is able to save the states of previous frames in memory and recurrently move forward, exploring a larger range of temporal correlation with less memory fingerprint.